COVID-19 Effects: What Will Change for 2020-2021 UG Admissions?

 It is anticipated that colleges financial aid budgets may decrease in the upcoming cycle as market fluctuations impact their endowments.
 Colleges will evaluate this on a case by case basis.
 However, there is a good chance that financial aid and merit scholarships will take a hit.

 Interviews are an integral part of global university applications.
 In the US, colleges often encourage students to conduct an alumni interview.
 You are paid with an alumnus in your region and these typically happen in-person.
 Given the pandemic, it is likely that these will happen online.
 As for the UK, Oxbridge applicants are usually invited to the Universities of Oxford/Cambridge to have face-to-face interviews with tutors.
 These academic-based interviews are an important part of the Oxbridge admissions process.
-Though they have been offered online in the pads, the majority of students would attend the on-campus interviews.
-This year, the University of Oxford has announced that in-person interviews will not take place.
+Though they have been offered online in the past, the majority of students would attend the on-campus interviews.
+This year, the Universities of Oxford and Cambridge have announced that in-person interviews will not take place.

 Remember that the current situation is fluid and colleges will routinely update their websites and social media with the latest news.
 For more information on what students in grade 11 can do now to get a head start on their applications, click here.
 For an overview of the common application, click here.
 For more information, get in touch with us.